Majors Creek, New South Wales

 It lies to the east of the Great Dividing Range, on high ground, near a watershed between the Shoalhaven River catchment and the Deua-Moruya River catchment.
 It is on the upper part of Majors Creek (the watercourse), a tributary of Araluen Creek and a part of the Deua-Moruya catchment.
 Nearby Back Creek and Jembaicumbene Creek are tributaries of the Shoalhaven River; 36km by road west of Majors Creek, Captains Flat is on the Molonglo River, a tributary of the Murrumbidgee, in the Murray-Darling catchment.

-The area now known as Majors Creek lies on the traditional lands of the Walbanga people, a group of the Yuin.
-Probably due to reasons such as finding a viable means of sustenance, most of the surviving Aborigines living in the goldfields around Braidwood, migrated toward the coast—also Walbanga country—in the later years of the 19th-century.
+The area now known as Majors Creek lies on the traditional lands of Walbanga people, a group of Yuin.
+Probably due to reasons such as finding a viable means of sustenance, most of the surviving Aborigines living in the goldfields around Braidwood, migrated toward the coast—also Walbanga country—in the later years of the 19th century.
 Local Aboriginal people were inhabiting the Majors Creek area, until at least the very early years of the 20th century.

 After settler colonisation, Majors Creek lay within the Nineteen Counties that were open to settlement.
 Land was granted to Major William Sandys Elrington—'Mount Elrington', at nearby Farringdon —which was extended, in 1831.
 Although he may have used land around what is now Majors Creek for grazing, he seems not to have had title over that area.
 Around 1840, a settlement officially known as Elrington came into being; from the time of the first gold mining around 1851, it was better known as Majors Creek.
 Both these names stem from Major William Sandys Elrington.